Kaldo converter: Non-ferrous production

 Nickel matte was converted by Inco (Canada) in a pilot Kaldo converter in 1959, and Metallo-Chimique (Belgium) developed secondary copper smelting using the Kaldo type converters in the late 1960s.
 The Kaldo type converted is commonly known as a Top-Blown Rotary Converter (TBRC) in non-ferrous metal smelting terminology.

-By the 1970s the Kaldo furnace was in common use for copper and nickel smelting.
-A Kaldo converter for the smelting of lead was constructed by Boliden in Sweden in 1976.
+By the 1970s, the Kaldo furnace was in common use for copper and nickel smelting.
+A Kaldo converter for the smelting of lead was constructed by Boliden AB in Sweden in 1976.

 Kaldo secondary copper units were still in use worldwide at the beginning of the 21st century, but as of 2011 no new units had been commissioned for around 10 years, suggesting that the process had been superseded.